Access4all/a11y-checklist/en/wcag/2.5.1-pointer-gestures/alternative-for-path-and-multi-point-pointer-gestures/README.md

 created_at: "2024-03-15 14:01:06"
 ---

-# Checkpoint: Alternative for path and multi-point pointer gestures
+# ✅ Alternative for path and multi-point pointer gestures

 ## Description